 - The thermostat is only in Fahrenheit

 3. Mr. Heater F274800 MH18B, Portable Propane Heater

-Few heaters can run for more than six hours continuously.
+Few space heaters can run for more than six hours continuously.
 The Mr. Heater F274800 runs for 11 hours straight when connected to a 1lb cylinder.

 You can, however, also connect it to a 20lb propane tank.
 It’s ideal for medium-sized spaces up to 400 square feet and has a fan that runs off four D Cell batteries or an AC adapter (F276127).

-This heater has an in-built thermostat that makes it easy to control temperature settings in your home.
+This space heater has an in-built thermostat that makes it easy to control temperature settings in your home.
 It also has two heat settings – High and Low – from which you can choose.